-The municipality has lack of capacity in the most critical units which include IDP, performance management system (PMS), Finance and other key departments e.g Technical department.
-Given this status the municipality suffers human resource and financial capacity in executing its most critical functions that should drive development.
-There is currently inadequate capacity in the office of the IDP and PMS.
-Only one IDP coordinator placed in the office of the IDP with huge responsibilities in IDP and SDBIP office.
-The finance department also has serious capacity challenges in executing its functions.
+The municipality has lack of capacity in most critical units which include IDP, performance management system (PMS), Finance and other key departments e.g Technical department.
+Given this status the municipality suffers human resource and financial capacity challenges in executing its most critical functions that should drive municipal development.
+The municipality has around 420 employees in all its unit offices and most of these skills are neither linked to the critical functions nor relevant to the functions of the TCLM not even at a strategic level.
+In terms of the national treasury guidelines TCLM salary budget currently exceeds the minimum threshold.

+Under strategic level there is currently inadequate capacity in the office of the IDP and no personnel in PMS office.
+Only one IDP coordinator employed in the office of the IDP with huge responsibilities of IDP and PMS.
+The Technical and finance department also has serious capacity challenges in executing its functions.

-The municipality corporate strategy' human resource division has an organogram with critical posts prioritized.
-The unit has already started with the process of finalization of the employees rearrangements as per the identified critical posts to address skills alignment to ensure effectiveness and performance of the institution.
-The unit has also focused on reviewing and development of its policies from the financial 2013-14.
+The municipality has begun a process of reviewing the organogram.
+The corporate directorate' human resource division has already started with the process of skills re-arrangements as per the identified critical posts to address skills alignment to ensure effectiveness and performance of the institution.
+The unit also focused on reviewing and development of its policies from the financial 2013-14.
 The current policies which apply to date in the human resource unit are outdated hence the unit through its institutional development has prioritized the main policies that have a direct impact on the institutional development and performance.